exosphere-project/exosphere/docs/adr/guest-utilities.md

 * Primary deployment strategy is shipping pre-built binaries
 * New language added to the Exosphere project

+#### Python

+Pros:
+* Already used within the Exosphere project
+* Rapid development
+* Easily deployed through `pip` or [`.pyz` (zip-apps)](https://docs.python.org/3/library/zipapp.html)

+Cons:
+* Memory usage.
+Python web servers commonly require well into the hundreds of megabytes of RAM
+* Alma 8 currently ships Python 3.6.8, which has been deprecated by most modern Python frameworks

 ### Security

 Adding an exposed service to instances is a security concern.
 To minimize this risk, the service will be installed and run as a non-root service user. `/opt/exoguest` will be created and ownership changed to the service user. `/opt/exoguest/data` will be used to store configuration files and generated systemd mount and services.